lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 The first part of the course, *Regional and Local Public Finance*, is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home), the second by [Candan Erdemli](https://ieb.ub.edu/en/researcher/erdemli-candan/), and the third by myself.
 [Ha Luong](https://haluong.weebly.com/) and [Candan Erdemli](https://ieb.ub.edu/en/researcher/erdemli-candan/) have also contributed to the content covered in this part.

-There are **7 two-hour lectures** in this part of the course, covering (a) the analysis of foreign systems and (b) applications andpolicy analyses and one session for the mid-term exam:
+There are **17 two-hour lectures** in this part of the course, covering

-1. Analysis of Foreigh Systems 1: TBC

-2. Analysis of Foreigh Systems 2: TBC

-3. Mid-term Exam

-4. Education

-5. Transportation

-6. Health

-7. Welfare

-8. Economic Development
+1. the levels and functions of government (3 lectures),

+2. midterm exam 1: presentations (2 lectures)

+2. intergovernmental grants (2 lecture),

+3. the analysis of Spanish and international public financial systems (5 lectures), and

+4. applications andpolicy analyses (5 lectures)

 <br>